ModbusScope/ModbusScope/docs/pages/importing_and_exporting.md

 ![image](../_static/user_manual/import_from_mbc_dialog.png)

 By pressing the *...* button in the top right corner the path to an *.mbc* can be given.
 By using either the *Text filter* or scrolling through the list, find and mark each register for which the value must be added to the graph.
+It is also possible to type (part of) the register address in the *text filter* field.